sqlxpert/lights-off-aws/README.md

-- For a single-account installation, delete the entire `"ForAnyValue:StringLike"` section and replace _ACCOUNT_ with the account number of the AWS account where Lights Off is installed.
+- For a single-account installation, delete the entire `"ForAnyValue:StringLike"` section and replace _ACCOUNT_ with the account number of the AWS account in which you have installed Lights Off.

 - For AWS Organizations, replace _ACCOUNT_ with `*` and _o-ORG_ID_ ,
   _r-ROOT_ID_ , and _ou-PARENT_ORG_UNIT_ID_ with the identifiers of your